VCDW-2025/PROG7313/LU 6 - 01 Firebase/FILE STORAGE.md

-### 📅 **8 April**
+### 📅 **7 April - 10 April**

 # **Activity: Integrating Firebase Firestore**

-You're extending the Book Club App to allow members to upload and view book-related images using Firestore, rather than Firebase Storage.
+You're extending the **Book Club App** to allow members to upload and view book-related images using Firestore to store the image URLs, rather than Firebase Storage for the images themselves.

 ---

 ### 🧩 Objectives:

-- Use Firebase Firestore to upload and retrieve data (not files).
+- Use **Firebase Firestore** to store metadata about the book images (not the images themselves).
-- Use Firestore to store image URLs rather than image files.
+- Store **image URLs** in Firestore rather than uploading the actual image files to Firebase Storage.
 - Secure access to Firestore via rules.
 - Display images based on data stored in Firestore.